 Healthy living begins with a healthy diet.
 That’s why Adelante Healthcare works with the Women, Infants & Children (WIC) Program.
-WIC helps those who are pregnant, breastfeeding, and their children under age 5 eat good-for-you foods, at no cost!
+In Phoenix, and throughout the rest of the US, WIC helps those who are pregnant, breastfeeding, and their children under age 5 eat good-for-you foods, at no cost!

-WIC provides nutrition and health education, healthy food, and other services free to Arizona families who qualify.
+Throughout the United States (Including Phoenix, AZ) the WIC program provides nutrition and health education, healthy food, and other services free to families who qualify.
 You can participate in WIC if you live in Arizona, have a nutritional need (our staff can help you determine this), and you are one of the following:

 Apply to WIC today!